 Mainz is a town full of architectural and historical attractions.
 The old town of Mainz may impress you with old cathedrals, “gingerbread” houses, cobbled streets and squares.
 The old town is called Altstadt here; this is the place where the most of Mainz attractions is situated.
 If you are interested in architecture as much as I am, do not miss to stroll around this area.

-Most often, tourists start exploring Mainz from the central square, which is also called the Market Square.
+Most often, tourists start exploring the town from the central square, which is also called the Market Square.
 Here you can see the most beautiful houses of the 18th century.
 Unusual painted facades, bright colors, sloping roofs – all these features give the special vibes of the old town.
 There is also a medieval Marktbrunnen fountain, which is older than any building on the square.

 Being on the main square of Mainz, pay attention to the Cathedral of St. Martin, which is located behind the first row of “gingerbread” houses.
 The cathedral is truly huge and has a number of features of Romanesque architecture.
 The cathedral is crowned with an impressive Gothic church which has a carved bell tower.
 The interior of the cathedral is rather restrained, with the exception of a luxurious late Gothic altar.